sluukkonen/possu/README.md

 - Transaction handling
 - First-class TypeScript support
 - Not a framework.
-We let [node-postgres](https://node-postgres.com) handle the nitty-gritty bits like connection pooling for us, so you can integrate Possu easily to an existing application.
+We let [node-postgres](https://node-postgres.com) handle the nitty-gritty bits like connection pooling, so you can integrate Possu easily to an existing application.

 ## TODO